-Socket types are defined in <sys/socket.h>.
-SOCK_STREAM, SOCK_DGRAM, or SOCK_RAW is supported by AF_INET and AF_UNIX.
+Socket types are defined in sys/socket.h.
+These types-SOCK_STREAM, SOCK_DGRAM, or SOCK_RAW-are supported by AF_INET and AF_UNIX.
 The following creates a stream socket in the Internet domain:

+'''

 s = socket(AF_INET, SOCK_STREAM, 0);

+'''

 This call results in a stream socket with the TCP protocol providing the underlying communication.
-A datagram socket for intramachine use is created by:
+The following creates a datagram socket for intramachine use:

+'''

 s = socket(AF_UNIX, SOCK_DGRAM, 0);

+'''

 Use the default protocol (the protocol argument is 0) in most situations.
-You can specify a protocol other than the default, as described in "Advanced Topics" on page 41.
+You can specify a protocol other than the default, as described in "Advanced Topics" on page 39.